alnoki/AAAAAA/doc/setup/developer.rst

    Keep on hitting the :guilabel:`Next` button at the top or the bottom of the page!

-   It will allow you to sequentially visit every page in the :term:`AAAAAA` documentation in a logical order
+   It will allow you to sequentially visit every page in :term:`AAAAAA` documentation in a logical order